 Look at what your competitors are charging and if they’re using any dynamic pricing.
 Notify your staff of any changes your thinking about.
 If you use salespeople or any employees with extended contact with your shoppers get feedback from them.
 They know your customers better than anyone.

 Look at different ways that you can adjust your pricing and which products would be best suited for pricing changes.
 Don’t make changes en masse across your entire store.
+Treat it as you would any other broad retail marketing strategy.

 Think about how you’ll start making adjustments to your pricing.
 You don’t want to change everything at once.
 Think about seasonal changes, demographic pricing, time-based discounts, and any other factors that might affect your final pricing.